OpenPj/alfresco-process-services-project-sdk/README.md

 After the integration tests execution stop all the APS containers with:
 `mvn docker:stop`

+Skip the build of the Activiti Admin container with:
+`mvn clean install docker:build docker:start -Pactiviti-admin,skip.admin`

 # Building your Docker container (optional)
  * Update if you need  _logback.xml_  in `/activiti-app-overlay-war/src/main/webapp/WEB-INF/classes`